2022 Valparaiso Beacons football team

 The 2022 Valparaiso Beacons football team represented Valparaiso University as a member of the Pioneer Football League (PFL) during the 2022 NCAA Division I FCS football season.
 They were led by fourth-year head coach Landon Fox and played their home games at Brown Field in Valparaiso, Indiana.

+Schedule

+The December 3 game was a late addition to the schedule, as a replacement for New Mexico State's cancelled game against San Jose State (see 2022 New Mexico State Aggies football team).
+The NCAA had to approve a waiver to allow Valparaiso to play a 12th game.